alphabetizedzero/64132-final-project/README.md

 $$\text{no collision}(q_n) \in [0.9, 1.1] \\ \forall n$$

-, and the robot joint constriants are the constraints.
+, and the robot joint constraints are the constraints.

 The constraints for the trajectory optimization is by checking if a position collides with any other objects in the world, and would return a 1 if there is no collision, and 0 if there is a collision.
 This is then turned into a constraint where the constraint function value is between [0.9, 1.1] in order to be valid.